FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/fidl/tutorials/dart/basics/client.md

     fx shell run fuchsia-pkg://fuchsia.com/example-launcher-dart#meta/example-launcher-dart.cmx fuchsia-pkg://fuchsia.com/echo-dart-client#meta/echo-dart-client.cmx fuchsia-pkg://fuchsia.com/echo-dart-server#meta/echo-dart-server.cmx fuchsia.examples.Echo
     ```

-You should see the print output in the QEMU console (or using `fx log`).
+You should see output similar to the following in the QEMU console
+(or using `ffx log`):

 ```
 [105541.570] 489493:489495> Listening for incoming connections...